hippie68/ps4-ftp/README.md

 2. In the code's root directory, type "make clean && make" to compile.

 Optional: if you want to help debug, save your computer's IP address and port in the file ftp.h.
 Uncomment the line that says "//#define DEBUG_PS4" or use compiler option -DDEBUG_PS4.
 It will make the code larger and the FTP server less responsive, so only do this if you want to debug.
 On your computer, start netcat or any similar TCP/IP program to listen to the debug output.
-IP address and port must match those specified in ftp.h.
+The computer's IP address and the specified port must match those saved in ftp.h.
 E.g.:

 ```
-    netcat -l 192.168.0.1 9023
+    netcat -l 9023
 ```

-This must be done before starting the payload.
+netcat must be started before starting the payload.

 ## How to compile for Linux